xenocrat/chyrp-markdown/README.md

 The implementation focus is to be **fast** and **extensible**.
 Parsing Markdown to HTML is as simple as calling a single method (see [Usage](#usage)), providing a solid implementation that gives most expected results even in non-trivial edge cases.

-Extending the Markdown language with new elements is as simple as adding a new method to the class that converts the markdown text to the expected output in HTML.
+Extending the Markdown language with new elements is as simple as adding a new method to the class that converts the Markdown text to the expected output in HTML.
 This is possible without dealing with complex and error prone regular expressions.
-It is also possible to hook into the markdown structure and add elements or read meta information using the internal representation of the Markdown text as an abstract syntax tree (see [Extending the language](#extend)).
+It is also possible to hook into the Markdown structure and add elements or read meta information using the internal representation of the Markdown text as an abstract syntax tree (see [Extending the language](#extend)).

-Currently the following markdown flavors are supported:
+Currently the following Markdown flavors are supported:

 - [CommonMark](https://spec.commonmark.org/)
 - [GitHub-Flavored Markdown](https://github.github.com/gfm/)